 The intermittent nature of renewable energy generation – providing surpluses at some times of day and deficits at others – creates a need (and a significant business opportunity) for new energy storage solutions.
 The batteries in electric vehicles (as well as those in ‘second life’) could provide a key missing link in the UK’s future energy supply ‘mix’.

-LowCVP will provide secretariat functions for the Taskforce, while Phil New will chair the organisation.
+LowCVP provides secretariat functions for the Taskforce, while Philip New chairs the organisation.

 Plug-in electric vehicle use has been increasing sharply in the last few years, albeit from a low base; representing over 5% of new car sales.
 The Road to Zero strategy confirmed the Government’s commitment for all new cars and vans to be zero-emission vehicles by 2040.
 The vast majority of these vehicles are expected to be fully or partly electrified.

 The objective of the Electric Vehicle Energy Taskforce is to put the electric vehicle user at the heart of preparing the electricity system for the mass take up of electric vehicles.
 It aims to ensure that costs and emissions are as low as possible, and opportunities for vehicles to provide grid services are capitalised upon for the benefit of the system, energy bill payers and electric vehicle owners.

 Driven by the requirement to tackle climate change, the transformation in mobility and energy production creates great opportunities for innovators, holding out the prospect of significant UK exports and growth as well as greater security of energy supply.